YeMin-dev/DeleteDeployedFiles/README.md

 ## Installation

-Download the [JAR file](https://pip.pypa.io/en/stable/) and run it from terminal.
-From downloaded directory, run the below command.
+Download the [JAR file](https://github.com/YeMin-dev/DeleteDeployedFiles/releases/tag/v1.0.0) and run it in terminal.
+From the downloaded JAR directory, run the below command.
 JBOSS_PATH can be the root folder of Jboss directory.

 ```bash